sparrell/OpenC2LangSpecEdits/oc2ls-working.md

 OpenC2 is a command and control language that converges (i.e. common point of understanding) on a common syntax, and lexicon.
-OpenC2 does not have a dependency on a particular programming language, computing platform, transport protocol etc..
-Conformant implementations of OpenC2:
+OpenC2 does not have a dependency on a particular programming language, computing platform, transport protocol etc. ~~.~~ Conformant implementations of OpenC2:

-* MUST support OpenC2 commands, responses and alerts as defined in this document.
+* MUST support OpenC2 commands, ~~responses and alerts~~ and responses as defined in this document.
 * MUST implement the actions designated as mandatory in this document.
 * MUST implement the targets designated as mandatory in this document.
 * MAY implement optional targets defined in this document